carlosvmonzon/pyTIDES/README.md

 solver.last_events  # [{"time": ..., "state": ..., "name": "collision(body0, body1)", "terminal": True}]
 ```
-An event can be `terminal=True` (integration stops exactly at the crossing -- the default,
+An event can be `terminal=True` (integration stops exactly at the crossing; this is the default,
 appropriate for `collision_event`) or `terminal=False` (recorded in `last_events` without
 stopping, e.g. to log periapsis passages or node crossings).
 Collisions are always terminal:
 since a hierarchy template (see below) is a *fixed* tree topology, merging two bodies mid-run
 would invalidate the structure the rest of the package assumes, so integration simply stops and
-hands the exact contact time/state back to the caller to decide what to do next -- see
+hands the exact contact time/state back to the caller to decide what to do next.
+See
 [`docs/design-notes.md`](docs/design-notes.md) §3 for how this compares to other N-body codes'
 collision handling.

 ### 7. Stepsize Controller Choice
 `TidesSolver(stepsize_controller=...)` selects which stepsize-estimate formula `get_step` uses
-(`src/exotides/core.py`) -- both share every other ingredient (last-nonzero-coefficient search,
+(`src/exotides/core.py`).
+Both share every other ingredient (last-nonzero-coefficient search,
 `[rmin, rmax]`-relative step clamping, safety factor), so the two isolate exactly this one
 difference:
 - `"pytides"` (default): pairs each retained Taylor coefficient with the tolerance exponent of the
-  *next*, untruncated order -- the formula pyTIDES actually ships.
+  *next*, untruncated order (the formula pyTIDES actually ships).
 - `"original"`: Abad et al. (2012, Algorithm 924)'s own same-index pairing, where a coefficient at
   order *k* contributes `(TOL/|y^[k]|)^(1/k)`.

 They are not algebraically equivalent, and the difference isn't just academic: on an isolated
 two-body Kepler orbit, at fixed requested tolerance, `"pytides"` takes ~22-23% fewer steps than
-`"original"`, but its achieved accuracy is measurably worse -- 14.8x worse at `e=0.0`/`0.6`, and
+`"original"`, but its achieved accuracy is measurably worse, 14.8x worse at `e=0.0`/`0.6` and
 232x worse at `e=0.9` (where curvature concentrates hardest at pericenter).
 That eccentricity
 trend is demonstrated only for this isolated two-body case; whether it generalizes to systems with
 additional, disparate dynamical timescales is an open question.
 What isn't in question is the
-direction of the trade-off itself -- cheaper, never more accurate -- at every eccentricity tested.
+direction of the trade-off itself, cheaper but never more accurate, at every eccentricity tested.
 See `experiments/exp8_stepsize_controller.py` for the full comparison (table + figure) and the
 paper's stepsize-controller-comparison section for the complete discussion. `solver.last_run_stats`
 (set after every `solve()` call) exposes `accepted_steps`/`rejected_steps`/`mean_order`/